piplin-es/gsuite-wrapper/README.md

 1. Create OAuth2 Credentials:
    - Go to the [Google Cloud Console](https://console.cloud.google.com/)
    - Create a new project or select an existing one
-   - Enable the Gmail API and Google Calendar API for your project
+   - Enable the Gmail API, Google Calendar API, and Google Analytics Data API for your project
    - Go to "Credentials" → "Create Credentials" → "OAuth client ID"
    - Select "Desktop app" or "Web application" as the application type
    - Configure the OAuth consent screen with required information